-When you can’t find relief from chronic back or neck pain with nonsurgical treatments, you may be a candidate for orthopedic surgery.
+When you can’t find relief from chronic back or neck pain with nonsurgical treatments, you may be a candidate for Neurosurgery.
 At the Brain and Spine Center of South Florida, the experienced surgeons use minimally invasive surgical techniques to treat spine injuries and other conditions that cause pain and limit mobility.
 They also provide personalized after-care services to ensure you heal fully.
-Call the Palm Beach Gardens or Delray Beach, Florida, office to schedule an orthopedic surgery appointment or book a consultation online today.
+Call the Palm Beach Gardens or Delray Beach, Florida, office to schedule an appointment.

-The Brain and Spine Center of South Florida offers specialized orthopedic surgeries to address injuries or conditions that affect the health of your spine and cause persistent back or neck pain.
+The Brain and Spine Center of South Florida offers specialized Neurosurgical care that provides surgeries of the spine that addresses injuries or conditions that affect the health of your spine and cause persistent back or neck pain.

-You may also need orthopedic surgery to treat underlying medical conditions like:
+You may also need surgery to treat underlying medical conditions like:

 The team uses advanced diagnostic technologies in-office to evaluate the structures of your spine and determine if surgery is the best treatment option for your condition.

-The goal of orthopedic surgery is to relieve chronic pain and other symptoms that affect your quality of life and mobility.
-Before recommending orthopedic surgery, the orthopedic specialists might suggest physical therapy, medications, or other nonsurgical strategies.
+Our goal is to relieve chronic pain and other symptoms that affect your quality of life and mobility.
+Before recommending surgery, the our specialists might suggest physical therapy, medications, or other nonsurgical strategies.

 There are many factors to consider in your recovery from orthopedic surgery, including the type of surgery you have, your age, and your overall health.